lucka-me/potori/README.md

 ## Future Style
 > Since Niantic launched the Niantic Wayfarer with a nomination manager, I've thought a lot about the future of Potori and realized how much I've learned from the development and I hope to keep on.
-> There are still many posibilities: re-writing the entire Potori with ~~Angular~~ ~~Vue~~ TypeScript and Webpack, extending it to a data visualization tool, import from [Wayfarer Nomination Manage API response data](https://wayfarer.nianticlabs.com/api/v1/vault/manage)...
+> There are still many posibilities: re-writing the entire Potori with ~~Angular~~ ~~Vue~~ TypeScript and ~~Webpack~~ finally Vue, extending it to a data visualization tool, import from [Wayfarer Nomination Manage API response data](https://wayfarer.nianticlabs.com/api/v1/vault/manage)...
 > ~~I'm actually working on them, which is little bit tough for me, though.~~ I've done most part of them, and hope to keep Potori evolving.
 >
 > Lucka.